 Pro Tip: One of the ‘top’ attractions in Greenwich, London is the thrilling O2 Climb.
 Adventure seekers – clad in climbing suites and harnesses – can climb to the top of the O2 for breathtaking 360-degree views.
 Reserve your spot now!

-Attractions Near Greenwich
+Attractions Near Greenwich London

 Make it a full day of fun east of London with these thing to do around Greenwich!

-Cable Car in Greenwich
+Cable Car To Greenwich

 The Emirates Air Line Cable Car is one of the best things to do in North Greenwich.
 Although it is part of some people’s daily commute (and officially part of the London transportation system), the cable car is also an outstanding tourist attraction.
 Straddling the Thames River, the cable car ride takes just 10 minutes, but provides stunning city views.